-My own example of the Mamiya 60 RV bears the serial number 00754, while my friend and colleague Alan Strutt owns identical engine number 00763.
-Again, these were the only two confirmed serial numbers for this model as of early 2019, when this article was last reviewed and updated.
+The cited figures were the only three confirmed serial numbers for this model as of early 2019, when this article was last reviewed and updated.
 The Mamiya 60 RV appears to have been manufactured in very limited quantities - examples are extremely rare today.
 The engine starts and runs very well indeed, as my own bench tests have confirmed, although maintaining a good head seal is an ongoing challenge.

 At first sight, the serial number on Alan's example of the engine might be taken to imply that at least 763 examples of this model were made.
 However, that in turn would suggest that the Mamiya 60 RV was manufactured in comparable quantities to its earlier FRV sibling.
 The relative numbers of known survivors argue very strongly against this possibility - the 60 RV is far less frequently encountered than the companion FRV variant, which is itself far from common.

 I suspect that the first two "00" digits are model identifiers for the disc valve glow-plug version of the Mamiya 60, just as the "20" digits appear to have been for the spark ignition FRV model.
 It also seems probable that the serial numbering sequence for the Mamiya 60 RV started at some intermediate figure - quite possibly 00701.
 Such a starting point would be completely consistent with the previously-expressed idea that my lower-numbered example is one of the first such engines produced.
 The fact that it features an earlier-style head along with a spark ignition prop driver and shaft certainly seems consistent with the idea that it was made at a time when the design was still evolving.
 However, only the provision of more serial numbers for this model would help to resolve this question.
 Contributions, please!!